segmentio/segment-docs/src/connections/storage/data-lakes/index.md

 When you use Data Lakes, you can either use Data Lakes as your _only_ source of data and query all of your data directly from S3 or ADLS or you can use Data Lakes in addition to a data warehouse.

 ## FAQ
-{% faq %}

-{% faqitem What AWS Data Lake features are not supported in the Azure Data Lakes public beta? %}
+### What AWS Data Lake features are not supported in the Azure Data Lakes public beta?
 The following capabilities are supported by Segment Data Lakes but not by the Azure Data Lakes public beta:
   - EU region support
   - Deduplication
   - Sync History and Sync Health in Segment app
-{% endfaqitem %}

-{% faqitem Can I send all of my Segment data into Data Lakes? %}
+#### Can I send all of my Segment data into Data Lakes?
 Data Lakes supports data from all event sources, including website libraries, mobile, server and event cloud sources.
 Data Lakes doesn't support loading [object cloud source data](/docs/connections/sources/#object-cloud-sources), as well as the users and accounts tables from event cloud sources.
-{% endfaqitem %}

-{% faqitem Are user deletions and suppression supported? %}
+### Are user deletions and suppression supported?
 Segment doesn't support User deletions in Data Lakes, but supports [user suppression](/docs/privacy/user-deletion-and-suppression/#suppressed-users).
-{% endfaqitem %}

-{% faqitem How does Data Lakes handle schema evolution? %}
+### How does Data Lakes handle schema evolution?
 As the data schema evolves and new columns are added, Segment Data Lakes will detect any new columns.
 New columns will be appended to the end of the table in the Glue Data Catalog.
-{% endfaqitem %}

-{% faqitem How does Data Lakes work with Protocols? %}
+### How does Data Lakes work with Protocols?
 Data Lakes doesn't have a direct integration with [Protocols](/docs/protocols/).

 Any changes to events at the source level made with Protocols also change the data for all downstream destinations, including Data Lakes.